GluuFederation/docs-ce-prod/3.1.3/source/user-management/scim2.md

       --data-urlencode 'filter=userName co "mi"' https://<host-name>/identity/restv1/scim/v2/Users
 ```

-After execution you will get Json content with the results matching the criterion (at most 10 items).
+After execution, you will get JSON content with the results matching the criteria (at most 10 items).

 !!!
-Note:
+Note
     Always pay attention to the HTTP response code.
 If you are getting 401, ie. unauthorized, your token may have expired.
-If that's the case proceed to the next section immediately to learn how to cope with this situation.
+If that's the case, proceed to the next section immediately to learn how to cope with this situation.

-Remember that in section [Raw HTTP requests](#raw-http-requests) below there are more `curl` examples on how to interact with SCIM endpoints.
+Remember that in section [Raw HTTP requests](#raw-http-requests) below, there are more `curl` examples on how to interact with SCIM endpoints.

-### Obtain a new access token for subsequent requests
+### Obtain New Access Token for Subsequent Requests

-An access token lifetime is around 5 minutes, so after a short period you will start getting a small Json response saying you are not authorized (HTTP 401) for all subsequent invocations made.
+An access token lifetime is around 5 minutes, so after a short period you will start getting a small JSON response saying you are not authorized (HTTP 401) for all subsequent invocations made.
 This means it's time to request for a newer token.

 To do this, just do the same as in [this section above](https://github.com/jgomer2001/testing#request-an-access-token-to-token-endpoint) where we were issued the access token for the first time.
 Extract the token from the response and you can continue playing around with the SCIM API endpoints.

 !!!
-Note:
+Note
     To request an access token, the OpenId client acting on your behalf must be current: its password expiration also counts.
 Update your client expiration or create a new client if necessary.
 Just proceed as you did the first time.

-### Differences between current (3.1.x) and older test mode
+### Differences between current (3.1.x) and Older Test Mode

 Versions 3.0.x and earlier employed a (very) long-lived OAuth2 access token to send requests to the service.
-As we have seen, current Gluu server uses a safer short-lived token approach in combination with an OpenId Connect client.
+The current Gluu server uses a safer short-lived token approach in combination with an OpenId Connect client.

-That token used to be passed as an extra query parameter.
+That token was previously passed as an extra query parameter.
 We have changed this to using the Authorization header, which is a more standard and safer practice.

 If you are still interested in how the older approach worked, visit the [3.0.2 page](https://gluu.org/docs/ce/3.0.2/admin-guide/user-scim/#using-test-mode).

-In version 3.1.0 onwards the root endpoint has been shortened: now your service is exposed at `https://<your-host>/identity/restv1/scim/v2/`.
+In version 3.1.0 onwards the root endpoint has been shortened: now, your service is exposed at `https://<your-host>/identity/restv1/scim/v2/`.

-## Raw HTTP requests
+## Raw HTTP Requests

 To lower the barrier to start with SCIM, some raw HTTP sample requests are presented throughout this section.
 These requests exemplify how to do very basic CRUD on SCIM resources.
-While only users are being covered, you can extrapolate to groups and other kind of resources if any.
+While only users are covered, you can extrapolate to groups and other kind of resources if any.

 If you are a Java developer, you already have at your disposal a [library](#testing-with-the-scim-client) to interact with your SCIM endpoints so there is no need to craft requests by hand.

 Examples shown here cover very little of what's possible to achieve with the SCIM REST API.
 For more involved or advanced use cases, you may like to glance at the spec.
-The [SCIM API](../api-guide/scim-api/#user-endpoint) page offers a condensed and more amenable to read reference to compose your requests.
+The [SCIM API](../api-guide/scim-api/#user-endpoint) page offers a condensed and more readable reference to compose your requests.

 ### Requisites

-- To undertake this exercise test mode must be enabled.
-Ensure you have a mechanism to automate the process of requesting access tokens since they are short lived.
+- To undertake this exercise, test mode must be enabled.
+Ensure you have a mechanism to automate the process of requesting access tokens since they are short lived

-- Examples will make use of `curl` so ensure it's available in your environment.
-Starter knowledge of `curl` is more than enough.
+- Examples will make use of `curl`, so ensure it's available in your environment.
+Starter knowledge of `curl` is more than enough

 - Ensure you have a text editor at hand

-- It is required you can inspect your LDAP contents as you proceed with the examples.
-If you are not comfortable issuing Open LDAP commands, a GUI client such as [Apache DS](https://directory.apache.org/studio/downloads.html) makes a pleasant experience.
+- It is required that you can inspect your LDAP contents as you proceed with the examples.
+If you are not comfortable issuing Open LDAP commands, a GUI client such as [Apache DS](https://directory.apache.org/studio/downloads.html) makes a pleasant experience

-### Creating resources
+### Creating Resources

 Let's start creating a dummy user.
 Open a text editor and paste the following: